marsgroves/Networking/README.md

 An interconnection of multiple devices, also known as hosts, that are connected using multiple paths for the purpose of sending/receiving data or media.
 Computer networks can also include multiple devices/mediums which help in the communication between two different devices; these are known as Network devices and include things such as routers, switches, hubs, and bridges.

 Network Topology:
 The layout arrangement of the different devices in a network.
-Common examples include: Bus, Star, Mesh, Ring, and Daisy chain.
+Common examples include: Bus, Star, Mesh, Ring, and  chain.

 What are the network layers?
 While TCP/IP is the newer model, the Open Systems Interconnection (OSI) model is still referenced a lot to describe network layers.
 The OSI model was developed by the International Organization for Standardization.
 There are 7 layers: